Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Additional Experiment Results

 \subsection{One-step Gradient Descent with Larger Learning Rate}

-In Figure \ref{fig:num_grads} we observe that there is no anticipation when we take only one gradient descent step on each document with learning rate 0.001.
-Here we experiment with one-step gradient descent using a higher learning rate, 0.01.
-We plot the resulting average loss curves under the same training setup in Figure \ref{fig:onestepgd}.
+In Figure~\ref{fig:ablations}(b) we observe that there is no anticipation when we take only one gradient descent step on each document with learning rate 0.001.
+We experimented with one-step gradient descent using a higher learning rate, 0.01.
+We plot the resulting average loss curves under the same training setup in Figure~\ref{fig:onestepgd}.
 We observe that, with a larger learning rate, slight anticipation is still observed for $1$ gradient step.